 Motion Sickness on Sun Princess: What to Expect and How to Prepare

-Sun Princess is a Sphere Class ship operated by Princess Cruises, carrying up to 4,300 passengers.
-At 175,500 gross tons, it is a stable ship in most sea conditions.
-Princess Cruises routes for this vessel primarily cover Mediterranean and Caribbean.
+At 175,500 gross tons, Sun Princess is a stable ship in most sea conditions.
+It is a Sphere Class ship operated by Princess Cruises, carrying up to 4,300 passengers, and Princess Cruises routes for this vessel primarily cover Mediterranean and Caribbean.

 Sun Princess is the first Sphere Class ship for Princess Cruises at 175,500 GT.
 The LNG-powered vessel sails Mediterranean and Caribbean itineraries - both typically calm.
 The ship's modern stabilization technology makes it one of the smoothest rides in the Princess fleet.